-Brazilian-born Milena Ziober started a home business for financial, cultural and creative means.
+Brazilian-born Milena Ziober started a home business for financial, cultural and creative expression.

 This path led to her founding of Wild Berry Eco Jewelry, an online marketplace that sells handcrafted jewelry made from Brazilian flora – seeds, trees, leaves, grasses, berries, and coconuts.